HisQu/paredros-debugger/README.md

 The CLI debugger provides an interactive way to explore how ANTLR4 processes your input, showing:
 - Current parsing state
-- Available alternatives at each decision point
+- Available transitions at each decision point
 - Token consumption
 - Rule entry/exit points
 - Detailed lookahead information